ColeSkene/Arbela-WorkerCheckIn-PowerApp/README.md

 		○ Select "Session Details" note the values for User Settings, Location, and Language Profile to confirm they are set as expected
 			§ Click the Home Icon at the top left of the screen to return to the Home Screen ○ Select "Questionnaire" to reveal the Welcome Screen for the Worker Check-In Experience
+	• Note that the HomeScreen is visible to all users of the app by default, as the app is designed to be run by a single device-licensed user per kiosk/location.
+For scenarios where the app will be run by each individual worker on their own device (and with their own account) the app can be modified to hide this home screen after initial configuration

 ## Test the Check-in App Questionnaire
 	• Welcome Screen